Anti-citizenship law protests: Major trouble spots

 DELHI: Red Fort - Scores of protestors were dragged into buses by police in a bid to clear the area where Section 144 of the CrPC was imposed which restricts gathering of more than four people.
 Swaraj Abhiyan President Yogendra Yadav and student leader Umar Khalid among those detained.

 Mandi House - Left leaders, including Sitaram Yechury, D Raja, Nilotpal Basu and Brinda Karat, detained.
-Jantar Mantar - Hundreds of flag-waving students and activists converged after protesters were evicted from Mandi House and Red Fort.
+Jantar Mantar - Hundreds of flag-waving students and activists converged after they were barred from demonstrating in Mandi House and Red Fort.

 UTTAR PRADESH: